Rosacea Treatment in NYC

 Subtype 4 – Ocular Rosacea

-Subtype 4 is characterized by the presence of eye symptoms, including watery eyes, red eyes, foreign body sensation, eye burning, dry eyes, styes, and blurred vision.
-A board-certified ophthalmologist can effectively manage and help treat your ocular rosacea.
+Subtype 4 is characterized by eye symptoms, including watery eyes, red eyes, a foreign body sensation, eye burning, dry eyes, styes, and blurred vision.
+A board-certified ophthalmologist can effectively manage and help treat ocular rosacea.

 Ocular rosacea is defined by pruritic, dry, irritated, and red eyes.
 In some cases, the eyes can also be photophobic.
-Many patients complain of eyelid irritation, also called blepharitis, or eyelid swelling, which can lead to severe vision problems if left untreated.
+Almost half of the patients with rosacea suffer from ocular rosacea.
+Many patients complain of eyelid irritation, also called blepharitis or eyelid swelling, which can lead to severe vision problems if left untreated.
 Ocular rosacea can be associated with conjunctivitis, which can cause redness and inflammation of the eye itself.
 Steroid eye drops, such as Blephamide, may be prescribed.
 Styes are also a common occurrence with ocular rosacea.
-Almost half of the patients with rosacea suffer from ocular rosacea.
+Mild cases of ocular rosacea can be managed by applying warm compresses to the area, using artificial tears, and practicing good eyelid hygiene, including cleansing the lids and lashes with watered-down baby shampoo or a gentle eyelid cleanser.

 What are the common triggers for rosacea?